yojoots/libbitcoin-system-wiki/Skynet,-Friend-or-Foe?.md

 ## Summary

 It is possible that other similar networks may be deployed by independent operators.
 This would resolve the dependency on the single node.
 Nevertheless, success implies that a substantial number of people will become entirely dependent upon just a few nodes, all operating with [state](Glossary#state) licenses.
 Ironically, people without useful Internet service would be accepting a persistent [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack) and [partitioning](Glossary#partitioning) themselves from all but these few nodes.

+It is suggested that public monitoring mitigates the potential for foul play:

+> Anyone is free to compare the blockchain... from any other source to verify that the broadcast is accurate and has not been tampered with.

+However the usefulness of the service is as a primary source.
+If one must check a web site or service for indications of "tampering" it means the web service is also a necessary, and it requires an independent network connection.

 This is not comparable to having a similarly small number of Internet providers, since thousands of independently operated nodes are potentially reachable through any number of protocols.
 As such the most compelling *free services* scenario may be North Korea, where Internet is [generally unavailable](http://www.bbc.com/news/world-asia-37426725) and the risk of a dependency on a few licensed satellite providers may be a reasonable trade-off against oppressive [currency controls](https://en.wikipedia.org/wiki/Foreign_exchange_controls).